MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2017/20170419-use-nginx-to-load-balance-across-your-docker-swarm-cluster.md

 ms.date: 04/19/2017
 categories: containers
 ---
+# Use NGINX to load balance across your Docker Swarm cluster

 ## A practical walkthrough, in six steps

 _This basic example demonstrates NGINX and swarm mode in action, to provide the foundation for you to apply these concepts to your own configurations._ This document walks through several steps for setting up a containerized NGINX server and using it to load balance traffic across a swarm cluster.
 For clarity, these steps are designed as an end-to-end tutorial for setting up a three node cluster and running two docker services on that cluster; by completing this exercise, you will become familiar with the general workflow required to use swarm mode and to load balance across Windows Container endpoints using an NGINX load balancer.